josbeir/cakephp-docs-md/docs/2/en/development/routing.md

 CakePHP also comes with a few default routes to get you started.
 These can be disabled later on once you are sure you don't need them.
-See [disabling-default-routes](#disabling-default-routes) on how to disable the default routing.
+See [Disabling Default Routes](#disabling-default-routes) on how to disable the default routing.

 ## Default Routing